clarkfitzg/rtp/online_camp_summer20/notes.md

 Idea: model example discussion activity and allow time for questions __before__ sending people to breakout rooms.
 Then they don't spend time messing around reading the directions asking, what does he want us to do?

+Open educational resources- I'm all about it.

+I feel like some of the structure in the class constrains me.
+The purpose of all these classes is to think hard about how to best deliver online classes.
+Activities are only valuable if they're a means to this end.

+## 5

 ------------------------------------------------------------

 Organize notes above into categories below.